-North Carolina Association for Colleges and Teacher Educators
+North Carolina Association of Colleges for Teacher Education

 CAEP Accreditation Resources - Rich listing of materials needed during the accreditation process

 Internet Resources for Higher Education Outcomes Assessment - Information on other assessment-related sites can be found at:

 Association for Assessment of Learning in Higher Education, Inc (AALHE)

 The Association of American Colleges and Universities (AAC&U)

 National Institute for Learning Outcomes Assessment (NILOA)

 Southern Association of Colleges and Schools (SACS) Listserv - To Subscribe

 Southern Association of Colleges and Schools (SACS) Listserv - To access SACS Listserv Archives